Australian Dollar Forecast: Will AUD Rise To USD0.70 In 2025?

 Important!

-Chinese stock market gains spurred by Government spending hopes were pared back in October 2024 as the new stimulus plans failed to inspire investor confidence.
+Chinese stock market barely moved as new stimulus plans announced in May failed to inspire investor confidence.

 In addition to doubts around the impact of China’s fiscal spending: